About…

 … The Author

 This website is crafted by me, Alex Palmer (a.k.a.
-XanderX), a final year Computer Science undergraduate student at Royal Holloway, University of London.
+XanderX), a vaguely qualified Computer Scientist with a passion for perfection.
+A real pain, really.

 … The Website